Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Clients in both regions prefer the convenience of mobile banking.

-The institution decides to pilot mobile banking, as a majority of its clients has expressed demand for it.
+The provider decides to pilot mobile banking, as a majority of its clients has expressed demand for it.
 It begins with five branches located in the west, as these clients live further from their local branch offices and spend more money on transportation to the branches.

 Koperasi Mitra Dhuafa (KOMIDA) in Indonesia offers us another example of how an organization can turn client survey data into actionable insights that inform product innovation.
+Many other factors are key, like technological opportunities and business models (incl. potential partnerships with Mobile Network Operators - MNOs), relative size of investment for the FSP, regulation, level of digital literacy of clients, etc.

-It is important to note, however, that in addition to offering a suite of products and services designed to fit your clients’ financial lives, it is essential that your employees understand product suitability.
-Specifically, this means that not only should your employees be intimately familiar with product features, but also that they should be trained in how to match clients with the right products/services.
+To complement or deepen their understanding of client needs and behaviors, some providers use the Human Centered Design (HCD) process to turn client insights into suitable and beneficial products, services and distribution channels.
+In addition to offering a suite of products and services designed to fit clients’ financial lives, it is essential that the employees understand product suitability by being trained in how to match clients with the right products/services.
 A provider can have perfectly designed products, but in order for clients to benefit from them, staff must be able to assist clients in choosing the appropriate products and options.

 Field Examples/Implementation Guidance: